Corn field in Iowa under a blue sky

 Dual Enrollment AvailableNoNoYesYesYes

-Financial Assistance AvailableNoNoNoNoNo
+Financial Resources AvailableNoNoNoNoNo

 Depending on which services you would like to access, each option has unique benefits.
 Be sure to read through each method carefully, as each is different.
 For a visual comparison, check out Homeschool Iowa’s handy infographic, which can be found here